hibbitts-design/docsify-this/README.md

 #### Improving Markdown Previews in Text Editors

-Some text editors, such as [Microsoft Visual Studio](https://code.visualstudio.com/) (including the online [GitHub.dev Web editor](https://docs.github.com/en/codespaces/the-githubdev-web-based-editor)), have the ability to link your own CSS so Markdown previews are more visually accurate.
+Some text editors, such as [Microsoft Visual Studio](https://code.visualstudio.com/) (including the online [GitHub.dev web editor](https://docs.github.com/en/codespaces/the-githubdev-web-based-editor)), have the ability to link your own CSS so Markdown previews are more visually accurate.
 If your editor supports this ability, the below CSS files can be used.

 Docsify-This (based on the Docsify Open Publishing Starter Kit) CSS:
 https://docsify-this.net/assets/css/editor.css